buschmo/Master-thesis/experiment_diary.md

 # Runs
 This file documents the specific experiments

+**BEWARE: Default runs prior to 23.01.2023 used defaults of small network**

 ## Named saves
 - varying learning rate
     - 2023-01-13 03:19 & 12:32 & 21:44:50 German128 (unfixed)